Ootukulangara Bhagavathy Temple, Peruvemba: Temple Festivals

 Patham Padhiyam popularly known as Chanthatam is the major temple festival.
 It normally falls in the last week of December.
 The festival begins from the Malayalam month of Vrischikam or Mandalamasam.
 Vilakku (lighting of lamps in the temple and special pooja) is daily performed from the first day of Vrischikam masam to chanthatam festival.
 The chanthatam is celebrated after 41 Niravilaku in the first following Monday or Thursday.
 Devotees offer auspicious offering of the Bagavathy ‘chanthatam’ to the Bagavathy at the festival day.
-The temple is open till 1 PM from the morning at the Chanthatam day.
+The temple is open until 1 PM from the morning at the Chanthatam day.

 Navaratri festival is also auspicious in the temple.
 Vilakku is daily performed in the nine days of navarathri.

 Peruvemba Vela is another festival of the Ootukulangara Bagavathy.
 It is not performed in the temple; it is performed in the Thoovaseri Mannam, which is the moolasdanam of the Bagavathy.